Joy (yacht)

 The 70 m superyacht Joy was launched at the Feadship yard at the Kaag Island.
 She was designed by Bannenberg & Rowell Design, and the interior design was created by Studio Indigo.
+Despite rumours on social media, she is not owned by Michael Jordan but by Sameer Gehlaut, an Indian businessman.
+He is the founder and chairman of the Indiabulls Group.

 She is available as a charter yacht.